HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/practitioner_studio/dashboard.md

 The dashboard includes the following widgets:

 - **Status monitoring:** Shows items that require approval or attention, including expiring content.
+- **My Projects:** Displays your projects in a paginated data grid with status tracking.
 - **Recent content items:** Provides quick access to your latest work.
+- **Tags & Keywords Manager:** Search and filter content using tags and keywords (requires Search V2).
 - **Personalization rules (PZN):** Helps you manage user experiences.

 The dashboard also includes an interactive banner that displays dynamic announcements, tips, and tutorials.
 These can include notifications about new CF releases and links to helpful tutorials.